 If I had to guess why "math reform" is misinterpreted as "math education reform", I would speculate that school is the only contact that most people have had with math.
 Like school-physics or school-chemistry, math is seen as a subject that is taught, not a tool that is used.
 People don't actually use math-beyond-arithmetic in their lives, just like they don't use the inverse-square law or the periodic table.

 Which is the premise of this project, of course -- people don't use math.
 But everyone seems to believe, if only math were taught better, they would use it!
 And my position (and the entire point of the project) is: No. Teach the current mathematical notation and methods any way you want -- they will still be unusable.
-They are unusable in the same way that any bad user interface is unusable -- they don't show the user what he needs to see, they don't match how the user wants to think, they don't show the user what actions he can take.
+They are unusable in the same way that any bad user interface is unusable -- they don't show users what they need to see, they don't match how users want to think, they don't show users what actions they can take.

 They are unusable in the same way that the UNIX command line is unusable for the vast majority of people.
 There have been many proposals for how the general public can make more powerful use of computers, but nobody is suggesting we should teach everyone to use the command line.
 The good proposals are the opposite of that -- design better interfaces, more accessible applications, higher-level abstractions.
 Represent things visually and tangibly.

 And so it should be with math.
 Mathematics, as currently practiced, is a command line.
 We need a better interface.